sjahnn/PRANA/README.md

 ### Usage
-Please download all three R codes from this repository. **combinedCOPD_RelatedGenesOnly.RDS** contains clinical and expression data.
+Please download all three R codes to apply the PRANA.
+This repository also contains clinical and expression data, saved as **combinedCOPD_RelatedGenesOnly.RDS**, which focus specifically for the COPD-related genes highlighted in .
 The full data is available from the Gene Expression Database with accession number GSE158699 (Wang *et al.*, 2021)

 * **TotalConnectivity.R** is to calculate the total connectivity of each gene.
 * **EmpiricalBayes_Datta_2005.R** is to compute the adjusted p-values via empirical Bayes approach (Datta and Datta, 2005)